 Firstly, to answer that we need to answer what is project management.
 Project Management Institute (PMI) defines this as:

 “The application of knowledge, skills and techniques to execute projects effectively and efficiently.
 It’s a strategic competency for organizations, enabling them to tie project results to business goals — and thus, better compete in their markets.”

-What does this cycle tell you?
-It shows that throughout a project ‘Integration Management & Planning’ is an integral part of the process, ensuring that planning is always the key focal point and is vital to success.
+Above all it shows that throughout a project ‘Integration Management & Planning’ is an integral part of the process, ensuring that planning is always the key focal point and is vital to success.
 This brings us back to how much time should be spent on different elements of project management.
 A well-planned project provides **80% of successful product delivery, while the remaining 20% is achieved by effective control and execution.
-Great planning is therefore a continuous process throughout the project lifecycle and not something done at the start.
+As a result, great planning is therefore a continuous process throughout the project lifecycle and not something was done at the start.
 The best plans are ones that are ‘living assets’ that continuously get reviewed and updated and therefore remain current, relevant and accurate.